Common Themes in Therapy

 Desire for control: In a world where so many things are outside of our control, we often look for our own ways to create a sense of control - even if ultimately these attempts to gain control only provide an illusion of control.
 This need for control can manifest itself in many different good and bad ways and sometimes takes the form of perfectionism, anxiety when facing uncertainty, obsessive compulsive traits, manipulation of environment or other people, high levels of structure or organization, micromanagement, a desire to change or manage the behavior of others, judgement, criticism, or rigid routine rules.

 Looking for therapy to address any of these common issues?
-Reach out and we’ll walk you through the steps to get started.
-You can meet our therapists here, call/text 727-258-5231, or send us a message and we’ll be back in touch soon!
+Reach out and we'll walk you through the steps to get started.
+You can meet our therapists here, call/text 813-515-9602, hit the "request appointment" button below, or send us a message,and we'll be back in touch soon!

 Float on Counseling, LLC is located in the Carrollwood area of Tampa on North Dale Mabry Hwy.